Do your snow photos turn grey? Make the snow white with these tips.

-Do you have problems getting your snow scenes to look white in photos?
+Do you have problems getting your snow in photos to look white?
 I see a lot of those gray snow photos, especially this week, since there is so much of North America covered in snow right now.

 Why this happens